arnaudperalta/arnaudperalta/README.md

 ## 📖 About me

-Software master's degree student, I spend most of time developping small projects about the differents aspects of computer science.
+Software master's degree student, I spend most of time developing small projects about the different aspects of computer science.

-I enjoy developping some ideas with Python.
+I enjoy developing some ideas with Python.

 ### 📚 Topics covered on my GitHub repositories :
 - Game theory